-The big Ice Fishing Show at RiverCentre has come and gone and has historically served as a proper sendoff to the hard water season.
+Ice angling for some becomes when they hit up the big Ice Fishing Show at RiverCentre has come and gone and has historically served as a proper sendoff to the hard water season.
 This year’s event was bigger than ever with another level added and more manufacturers, more displays, and more people than ever before.
 They came to see the latest and greatest, see a seminar, maybe buy a big ticket item like an ATV or shelter, or maybe book a trip to a northern destination.

 I was there to work the show for a couple of manufacturers that are my sponsors but still took a little time off to peruse through most of the displays.
-One of the things I noticed was the fact that there was no shortage of high end rods and there was some really cool stuff designed specifically for panfish.
+One of the things I noticed was the fact that there was no shortage of high-end rods and there was some really cool stuff designed specifically for panfish.
 The latest trend includes adapting a fly reel to a super light action spinning rod.
-Because of the way fly reels retrieve and store the line there is no twist added like spinning reels do.
+Because of the way fly reels retrieve and store the line there is no twist added as spinning reels do.
 Spin or twist in the line will end up at the lure and a spinning bait is an unnatural occurrence that can turn off super fussy bluegills that have monocles for eyes and spend a lot of time studying a bait before taking it in or rejecting it.
-The downside is the fact that they’re not real effective in deeper water because there retrieval rate is so slow.
-Manufacturer 13 Ice has addressed the problem with an addition of a fly style reel called the Black Betty 6061 but is geared and retrieves at a rate of 18 inches per turn which definitely opens up its use in deeper water and panfish are often found in deeper water.
+The downside is the fact that they’re not really effective in deeper water because their retrieval rate is so slow.
+Manufacturer 13 Ice has addressed the problem with an addition of a fly-style reel called the Black Betty 6061 but is geared and retrieves at a rate of 18 inches per turn which definitely opens up its use in deeper water and panfish are often found in deeper water.
 The bad news is they will be hard to find this year because of their popularity.